ibm-cloud-docs/SecureGateway/securegateway_faq.md

 ### Answer

-You can get notifications via our [status page](https://cloud.ibm.com/status)
+You can get notifications via our [status page](https://console.bluemix.net/status), please search `Secure Gateway` in that page.